February 23. Today's Birthdays

 Marat Kozhayev (1964) – the First Deputy Minister of Internal Affairs of Kazakhstan.

-Born in Almaty region, he graduated from the Karaganda High School of the Interior Ministry of the USSR, Academy of the Ministry of Internal Affairs of Kazakhstan, majoring in law.
+Born in Almaty region, he graduated from the Karaganda High School of the Interior Ministry of the USSR, Academy of the Ministry of Internal Affairs of Kazakhstan, majoring I law.

 Born in Chimkent now Turkestan region, she graduated from the Talgykorgan Law College, Al-Farabi Kazakh State University, Kortyt Ata Kyzylorda State University.